Major programs don’t fail suddenly.

 The largest performance gaps are behavioural and leadership factors.

-Precisely the areas traditional governance doesn't measure.
+Precisely the areas that traditional governance doesn’t measure.

 The Clarity